kaiserguy/ai-questions/README.md

 # AI Questions - Cloud Version

-A web application for tracking AI responses to politically sensitive questions over time, deployed on Heroku.
+A web application for tracking AI responses to questions over time, deployed on Heroku.

 ## Features